AMULETAnalytics/UCLAIntroDataScience/README.md

 ![UCLA](https://amuletanalytics.files.wordpress.com/2019/03/unexintrodatascience_logo.png?w=614&h=149)

 # UCLA Extension - Introduction to Data Science
 UCLA Extension Introduction to Data Science (COM SCI X450.1) class materials.
-Use this repo to access handouts, assignments, slides, and code.
-Check back each Monday for new materials.
-Content will be made available weekly throughout the course.
+Use this repo to access supplemental resources, handouts, assignments, slides, and code.
+Additional content may be added throughout the course.

 SPECIAL OFFER!
 My book publisher has offered to sell the textbook for our class with a special 25% off student discount.
 Just click [HERE](https://technicspub.com/machine-learning-and-data-science/) and use coupon code "Gutierrez2019"